Driving the 4x4 track to Pico Labert: 2,316m in the Benasque Valley

 Where is Pico Labert?

 The peak is situated in the province of Huesca, towering over the Benasque Valley near the Cerler ski area.
-The route starts from the paved A-2617 road, leaving the smooth asphalt behind to enter a world of grey rock and thin air.
-Officially, it is one of the highest mountain passes in Spain.
+The route starts from the paved A-2617 road, leaving the asphalt behind to enter a world of grey rock and thin air.
 This is a lonely and exposed area where the geography is dominated by the massive granite peaks of the Pyrenees, and the isolation increases with every meter of elevation you gain.

 Is the road to Pico Labert unpaved?

-Yes, the road to the summit is totally unpaved and requires a high-clearance 4x4.
-It is a service trail where the surface is a mix of loose stones, deep ruts, and mountain soil.
+The road to the summit is totally unpaved and requires a high-clearance 4x4.
+It is a service trail to maintain ski lifts and lodges, where the surface is a mix of loose stones, deep ruts, and mountain soil.
 One of the main challenges is the "step" nature of the track; the lower part is a typical forest road, but as you approach the upper section, the ground becomes even steeper and more rocky.
-You have to be surgical with your line to avoid catching the differential on large rocks that are often dislodged by the maintenance furgonetes and heavy trucks that work on the ski lifts.
+Remember it is a functional service track, meaning it was never built for comfort, but for the heavy machinery that keeps the ski resort running in the winter months.

 How long and steep is the road to Pico Labert?